vityok/cl-mediawiki-v/README.md

 `cl-mediawiki-v` is a client-side API to access Wiki servers built on MediaWiki engine.
 Basically it lets to develop bots for Wikipedia/Wikimedia projects.

 This is a fork of the [cl-mediawiki](https://github.com/AccelerationNet/cl-mediawiki) library developed by AccelerationNet.
-This fork, unlike original, uses Json as the data exchange format with the server.
+This fork, unlike the original, uses JSON as the data exchange format with the server.

 The `util` directory has some basic tools developed with this library: